Dineshs91/rs-ls/README.md

 A small project to learn rust through practice.

-In this code, I will try to replicate the `ls -l` command from `unix'.
+In this code, I will try to replicate the `ls -l` command from `unix`.